-19. U. T. Medical Branch - Galveston: Recommendation to Accept Grant from The Sealy & Smith Foundation for the John Sealy Hospital to Fund Remodeling of John Sealy Hospital (Old Building) - Remodeling R. Waverley Smith Pavilion.--

-The Office of the Chancellor concurs with President James' recommendation to accept a \$7,500,000 grant from The Sealy & Smith Foundation for the John Sealy Hospital, Galveston, Texas, to be used for the Remodeling of R. Waverley Smith Pavilion as a phase of the Remodeling of John Sealy Hospital (Old Building) at the U. T. Medical Branch - Galveston.
+20. U. T. Medical Branch - Galveston: Approval to Accept Grant from The Sealy & Smith Foundation for the John Sealy Hospital, Galveston, Texas, to Fund Remodeling of John Sealy Hospital (Old Building) - Remodeling R. Waverley Smith Pavilion.--Approval was given to accept a \$7,500,000 grant from The Sealy & Smith Foundation for the John Sealy Hospital, Galveston, Texas, to be used for the Remodeling of R. Waverley Smith Pavilion as a phase of the Remodeling of John Sealy Hospital (Old Building) at The University of Texas Medical Branch at Galveston.